Can a negative pregnancy test be inaccurate?

 |15 DPO||Expected period||6.5%||93.5%||74%|

 |23 DPO||EP +7||1%||99.0%||96%|

-Your chance of getting pregnant each month may be different depending on your age, certain medical issues, whether you ovulate or not, and if your are trying to get pregnant with IVF or other fertility medications.
+In each menstrual cycle, there is an about 25% chance of getting pregnant.
+Your chance of getting pregnant each month may be different depending on your age, certain medical issues, whether you ovulate or not, and if you are trying to get pregnant with IVF or other fertility medications.